 Consider some of the pain areas here-

-1. Even if multiple cases have the same end value still you need to write them in the separate lines.
+- Repetition of cases: Even if multiple cases map to the same outcome, you still need to write them on separate lines, which bloats the code.

 Now let’s write the same example using Java switch expressions.